"What we've got here is failure to communicate."Cool Hand Luke

 - Sanctuary of Solitude: This at the end, with Luke sneaking into a church to talk to God.

 - Scary Shiny Glasses: Donned by Boss Godfrey, also known as "The Man With No Eyes."
-Who you do not talk to.
+Who never talks.
+And who you do not talk to.

 - Smite Me, O Mighty Smiter: Asks for it in the rain.
 No response.